adamboy7/Open-Journal/README.md

 # How it works:

 ## Item Index and Enemy Index
 The backbone of the journal is designed to be really simple and easy to edit.
 Every item, weapon, and ability is defined in item_Index.txt.
 Every Enemy is defined in enemy_Index.txt.
 The structure of any given item (Enemies follow the same format, just a different set of ID's and icons) is broken into three simple parts seperated by colons.
-Add a Number:Name:Number to an index and you've created and index a custom item/enemy.
+Add a Number:Name:Number to an index and you've created and indexed a custom item/enemy.

 <img src="https://github.com/adamboy7/Open-Journal/blob/master/readme/index.png?raw=true">